komalsrathi/rshiny_tutorial/README.md

 ### 2.1.1 Sidebar layout

-This is the most basic layout and is called by the function `sidebarLayout` and has two components: a side bar panel (`sidebarPanel`) which is used to lay out all the input components and a main panel (`mainPanel`) which is used to lay out the output components.
+This is the most basic layout and is called by the function `sidebarLayout` and has three components: a title panel (`titlePanel`) used to add header or title to the application, side bar panel (`sidebarPanel`) which is used to lay out all the input components and a main panel (`mainPanel`) which is used to lay out the output components.
 There are two parameters to define the size and position:
 - `width`: This is a panel-specific parameter.
 The combined width of sidebarPanel and mainPanel cannot exceed 12.
 - `position`: This is a sidebarLayout parameter.
 Allowed values: `left` or `right`